anyaevostinar/anyaevostinar.github.io/classes/111-f24/final-project.md

 1. Your names.
 2. The kind of game that you made
+3. The rules of the game as you've implemented it (can be simplified from the "real" version)
-4. How to play the game (also describe the game rules).
+4. How to play the game
     * This should include information such as what extra files, if any, are needed to run the program.
 (If your program requires extra files, such as images, please include these with your project submission.)
-3. How objects of your two classes meaningfully interact in your game
+5. How objects of your two classes meaningfully interact in your game
-5. A brief description of any known bugs or issues with the program.
+6. A brief description of any known bugs or issues with the program.

 I recommend that you start working on your project as soon as I’ve signed off on your idea.
-Any revisions for the project are due Nov 25th at 8:30pm and no extensions are possible except through the Dean of Students office.
+Any revisions for the project are due Nov 25th at 8:30pm (+1 hour grace window) and no extensions are possible except through the Dean of Students office.
 You are encouraged to submit sooner than the deadline.

 You will submit your project and report through Gradescope.